csswizardry/csswizardry.github.com/_posts/2017-02-12-base64-encoding-and-performance.md

 somewhere—a change that might represent up to six bytes of new data—we have to redownload hundreds of kilobytes of styles, images, and fonts.

-In fact, fonts are a really bad offender here: fonts and very, very unlikely to ever change.
+In fact, fonts are a really bad offender here: fonts are very, very unlikely to ever change.
 They’re a very infrequently modified resource.
 In fact, I just went and checked a long-running project that another client and I are working on: the last change to their CSS was yesterday; the last change to their font files was